Listing Suppressed for Policy Compliance but Unclear Reason

 - Preventive Measures: Explain the long term changes to your process that will prevent the issue from happening again.
 This is the most important section.

 Submit your POA through the link in your performance notification or via the Account Health dashboard.
 A well written POA is your best chance at reinstatement.
-If you’re struggling, the EZCommerce compliance team has extensive experience crafting effective POAs for a wide range of violations.

 Understanding the Reinstatement Timeline

-So, how long does it take?
+How long does it take?

 - Simple Suppressions: After you fix a content error, listings are typically reinstated within a few hours to 24 hours.